Early Fetal Scan Conference 2019

 - Cystic hygroma, early hygrops, and nuchal translucency (NT)

 - Role of NIPT in contemporary screening

 - NIPD for single gene disorders

 Advanced Screening for Congenital Anomalies at 12-13 weeks

-We totally committed to the idea of early detection of fetal anomalies at 12-13 weeks.
-Recent systematic review of studies published in 1991-2014 found that first-trimester screening could identify about half of all anomalies(1).
-We are sure, that with use of new advanced ultrasound scanners and high-resolution probes together with systematic training of ultrasound specialists the detection rate will be much higher.
+We are totally committed to the idea of early detection of fetal anomalies at 12-13 weeks.
+Recent systematic reviews of studies published in 1991-2014 found that first-trimester screening could identify about half of all anomalies(1).
+We are sure, that with the use of new advanced ultrasound scanners and high-resolution probes together with systematic training of ultrasound specialists the detection rate will be much higher.

 Down’s Syndrome (DS) facts

 There is a false perception that prenatal testing for DS is equivalent to testing for congenital anomalies and intellectual disability